anttijuu/Graphs/README.md

 # Graphs Example

-This example demonstration implements a Graph data structure with C++.
+This demonstration implements a Graph data structure with C++ and demonstrates the usage of graphs with two projects.

+**Note** that this is *work in progress* so there are changes and additions coming and bugs fixed as we go.
+Check the latest commit dates.
+If commits are old, probably I'm done.

 The example's root directory contains the implementation of generic graph data structure using C++ templates.